Venn2336/MRGEvalkit/README.md

 # MRGEvalKit
 MRGEvalKit is the evaluation framework for AtomiMed, a comprehensive multi-modal benchmark spanning X-ray, CT, MRI, and Ultrasound modalities.
+Our detailed repository will be coming soon.

 ## Installation
 To install requirements: